 (5) Common internal patterns in strategic failures, at the individual, group, organization, and network levels

-(6) Failure to anticipate emerging threats, and how it can be avoided, including specific processes and tools
+(6) Why organizations fail to anticipate emerging threats, and how this can be avoided, including specific processes and tools

-(7) Failure to accurately assess emerging threats, and how it can be avoided, including specific processes and tools
+(7) Why organizations fail to accurately assess emerging threats, and how this can be avoided, including specific processes and tools

-(8) Failure to adapt in time to emerging threats, and how it can be avoided, including specific processes and tools
+(8) Why organizations fail to adapt in time to emerging threats, and how this can be avoided, including specific processes and tools

 (9) Effective strategic risk management: processes, systems, structures, and norms